Rank Inequalities on Knot Floer Homology of Periodic Knots: Motivation from Morse homology

-After perfoming basis adjustments as above we have a basis for each bigrading in our bicomplex such that $\partial_h$ and $\partial_v$ take basis elements to basis elements or 0.
-In particular, each staircase now has no differentials into or out of it, and hence is a summand. \end{proof} \begin{remark} By taking some care with coefficients, the above lemma extends to arbitrary fields, although for our purposes $\F_2$ is sufficient. \end{remark} We now return to the bicomplex of cellular chains on $X$, and give a final lemma before completing the proof of Theorem \ref{thm:floyd}. \begin{lemma} There exists a decomposition of the bicomplex
+Now for any complex $C_{top}$ we have constructed a staircase summand for $C$, and hence by induction we can decompose $C$ into staircase summands since $C$ is finite dimensional in each bigrading. \end{proof} We now return to the bicomplex of cellular chains on $X$, and give a final lemma before completing the proof of Theorem \ref{thm:floyd}. \begin{lemma} There exists a decomposition of the bicomplex

-as in Lemma \ref{lemma:stair} such that each staircase with $a_0 = 0$ is length 1. \end{lemma} \begin{proof} Start with the decomposition into summands given from Lemma \ref{lemma:stair}.
+as in Proposition \ref{lemma:stair} such that each staircase with $a_0 = 0$ is length 1. \end{lemma} \begin{proof} Start with the decomposition into summands given from Proposition \ref{lemma:stair}.
 Consider a summand consisting of a single staircase of length greater than 1, and for which $a_0=0$.
 That is, a staircase which begins with a vertical isomorphism $d(b_0) = b_1 + \tau b_1$.
 Then observe that $b_0 + \tau b_0 = 0$, and hence $b_0$ is fixed by $\tau$.
 Now we can write $b_0 = \alpha + \beta + \tau \beta$ where $\alpha \in C_*^{\text{fix}}(X)$ and $\beta$ is in the subspace consisting of generators which are not fixed by $\tau$.